kimlvis31/AutoTradeMachine_Eta/README.md

 ---

-### ▶️ How To Run ###
-* ***Windows*** 🪟
-1. Run `setup.bat` in the root directory.
-This will setup .venv to install any necessary libraries for this application.
-2. Run `run.bat` in the root directory.
-This will start the application.

-* ***Linux*** 🐧
-1. Enter the command `chmod +x setup.sh run.sh`
-2. Run `setup.sh` in the root directory.
-This will setup .venv to install any necessary libraries for this application.
-3. Run `run.sh` in the root directory.
-This will start the application.

----

-### ✅ Requirements ###
-This application is built on Python and requires the following environment:
-* **Operating System**: Windows 10/11 and Linux
-* **Python**:           Version `3.9` or higher
-* **Binance Account**:  A Futures account with API Key & Secret Key allowed for trading
-* **Hardware**:         Minimum 8-core CPU & 16GB RAM recommended (due to multiprocessing)

-> **Note**: For actual trading, a stable internet connection is strictly required to handle WebSocket streams without interruption.

----

-### ⚠️ Warning
-* Even though real Binance account connection and trading is possible, this application **DOES NOT** guarantee profits.
-* WebSocket connection can be unstable during highly volatile market.
-* Occasional PIP (Potential Investment Plan) signal loss may be found in real-time trading.
-When that happens on the symbol that is being traded, I highly recommend re-starting the application.
-* The trading strategy `Trade Scenario (TS)` is incomplete.
-The developer sadly could not find any way to use this strategy to generate stable profit and decided to leave it there for now and move on 😢 for now.
-Trying to use it **WILL** crash the application. **DO NOT USE IT**.

-I myself have been running the application 24/7 with occasional application restarts for about three months since August 24th, and have not experienced any major issues trading with the trading strategy `Remaining Quantity Percentage Map (RQPM)`.
-If you ever happen to be interesed to try, you could configure a strategy and invest just a **TINY** bit amount of money for fun.

----

 ### 🤝 Credits
 * **[python-binance](https://github.com/sammchardy/python-binance)** by *sammchardy* (MIT License)
   - This project includes a modified version of `python-binance`.
 An option to disable the first kline search within the `futures_historical_klines` function in `client.py` module was added.

----

-### 🗺️ Future Plans
-Since a major system restructuring is anticipated to be needed in order to address the current limitations, I decided to wrap up this version here and move on to the next.
-The successor will have the major roles - data collection, automated trading, and simulation be completely separated.
-Comprehensive redesign of IPC module and server connection handler will be made, and more flexible and detailed trade strategy customization and visualization methods will be introduced.

 ---